kong5000/SeeO2-sensor-server/README.md

 ### Environment Variables

-Copy the .env.example file to .env and and your desired subdomain name and sensor id.
+Copy the .env.example file to .env and add your desired subdomain name and sensor id.

 ## Available Scripts to start the server